Nielsbishere/core/docs/ogc.md

 #### Baked

-I would **highly** suggest using baked shaders instead of compiling them runtime. oiSH isn't fully optimized and shader compilation itself is very expensive.
+I would **highly** suggest using baked shaders instead of compiling them runtime. oiSH compilation isn't fully optimized and shader compilation itself is very expensive.
 The baking process is done automatically if you put your resource files in `app/res/shaders` from the CMake root.

 ```cpp
 shader = g.create("Simple", ShaderInfo("res/shaders/simple.oiSH"));